Contact

 • the law of another country may apply

-• a choice of law may be possible
+• a choice of law may be possible, allowing parties to determine within certain limits which law is applicable

 • the duration and amount of spousal maintenance